edenjamsalem/miniRT/README.md

 Currently the mac version is compiling but not running on my Mac M1.
 I need to troubleshoot this !!

-Given more time, I would have implemented bitmaps to add textures to the objects
+Given more time, I would really like to implement bitmaps to add textures to the objects